 In daily school life, we build a strong moral and spiritual framework based on our values as a Church School.
 This enables our students to explore, understand and manage the challenges of today’s society.

-Ms. Smith is our Family Liaison worker within school.
+Ms. Smith is our Family Engagement and Safeguarding Officer within school.
 Ms. Smith is always available to meet with parents to discuss any concerns or difficulties you may be experiencing with your children at home and their relationship with school.
 Please contact the school office to arrange a time to chat with Ms. Smith in the first instance... she is very friendly and approachable and has been a huge asset to the school due to the help and support she readily offers to our pupils and their families.